NKI-CCB/imfusion/_sources/installation.rst.txt

 .. code:: bash

-  conda create -n imfusion -c jrderuiter imfusion
+  conda create -n imfusion imfusion

-Note that this assumes that condas channels have been configured as recommended_ by bioconda.
+This assumes that condas channels have been configured as recommended_ by bioconda.

 .. _recommended: https://bioconda.github.io/#set-up-channels